Dogma of Love

 • 1 1/2 tablespoons olive oil

-1. In a large bowl, combine ground beef, sausage, Panko, milk, egg, Parmesan, parsley, and garlic; season with salt and pepper, to taste.
+1. Combine ground beef, sausage, Panko, milk, egg, Parmesan, parsley, and garlic; season with salt and pepper to taste.
 Using clean hands, mix until well combined.
-Roll the mixture into 3/4-to-1-inch meatballs, forming about 30-35 meatballs.
+Roll the mixture into 3/4-to-1-inch meatballs, forming about 15-20 meatballs.

 2. Bake in a preheated 375F oven for 25-30 min (turning ½ way) until browned.

-3. Place crushed tomatoes, diced tomatoes, tomato sauce, beef stock, onion, garlic, and sugar into a large pot.
-Stir in meatballs until well combined; season with salt and pepper, to taste.
+3. Place crushed tomatoes, diced tomatoes, tomato sauce, beef stock, onion, garlic, salt, pepper, and sugar into a large pot.
+Simmer for 30 minutes for optimal flavor.
+Stir in meatballs and lemon zest until well combined; season with salt and pepper to taste.

 5. Cook pasta according to package directions, 8-9 minutes.

-7. Add 1 cup of sauce to drained pasta.
+6. Add 1 cup of sauce to the drained pasta.
 Plate and top with meatballs and sauce.
 Garnish with fresh parsley and grated Parmesan cheese.

 meatballs